top of page

 Apprentice Training Outline:

-• Part A: 5 DAY IN-PERSON EXPERIENTIAL COURSE begins
+• Part A: 5 Day in-person experiential course begins

-• Day 1: Each student receives 2 to 3 hours of non-medicine and medicine assisted PSIP sessions (typically cannabis), and 4 to 5 hours of observation time
+• Day 1: Each student receives 2 to 3 hours of non-medicine and medicine-assisted PSIP sessions (typically cannabis), and 4 to 5 hours of observation time

-• Day 2: 2 hours of medicine assisted (typically cannabis) PSIP session per student, and 4 hours of observation
+• Day 2: 2 hours of medicine-assisted (typically cannabis) PSIP session per student, and 4 hours of observation

 • Day 4: 1 hour of non-medicine integration per student, 2 hours of observing integration sessions

-• Day 5: 2 hours of medicine assisted (ketamine or cannabis) PSIP session per student, and 4 hours of observation
+• Day 5: 2 hours of medicine-assisted (ketamine or cannabis) PSIP session per student, and 4 hours of observation

 We train mental and medical health professionals with at least two years of clinical experience (private practice is acceptable) and those with a significant background in the healing arts (also with at least two years of experience working with clients in a mental health context).

-Psychedelic Somatic Interactional Psychotherapy
+Psychedelic Somatic Interactional Psychotherapy (PSIP)

-functions of ordinary consciousness.
-The body, with its unique homeostatic self correction and felt sense pathway, is far more equipped to process the fear, panic, depression, traumatic overwhelm and relational transference that should and do arise in psychedelic therapy.
+The powerful revelations and memories that emerge during psychedelic states will very quickly overwhelm the cognitive, insight-based functions of the secondary consciousness mind.
+The body, with its unique homeostatic self-correction and felt sense pathway, is far more equipped to process the fear, panic, depression, traumatic overwhelm and charged relational transference that arises in psychedelic therapy.
 This innate somatic processing pathway can be quickly found within clients even if they have been engaged in talk therapy for many years.
 This pathway is preferentially taken by the psychedelic process due to its more robust capacity to process charge.
-We recommend viewing the video below which is made up of clips from the cannabis combat veteran pilot study using the PSIP model conducted at Innate Path.
-We also strongly recommend reading the PSIP White Paper published in the Journal of Psychedelic Psychiatry.

 PSI Training Testimonials